 Below we have provided some general information to educate you about how the law applies in divorce cases involving community property.
 For more information regarding how community property laws apply to your specific case, contact us to arrange a consultation.

-Thank you for contacting PJ Hartman, LLC.
+Thank you for contacting PJ Hartman, Attorney at Law.
 Your message has been sent.

 Call us now